surveysolutions/docker-compose/README.md

 This repository contains sample configuration for `docker-compose` to be able to run Survey Solutions Headquarters with docker.

+# Note

+While those compose files can be used to run in production environemnt.
+We strongly recommend to run Postgres database on separate server or using managed solutions from Cloud providers.

 ## Prerequisite

 ### Linux server with docker support